alexwolfmsft/openai-chat-app-quickstart/README.md

     It will prompt you to provide an `azd` environment name (like "chat-app"), select a subscription from your Azure account, and select a [location where OpenAI is available](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=cognitive-services&regions=all) (like "francecentral").
 Then it will provision the resources in your account and deploy the latest code.
 If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the OpenAI resource.

 3. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI, and you should see the chat app! 🎉
-4. When you've made any changes to the app code, you can just run:
+4. After you've made any changes to the app code, you can just run:

     ```shell
     azd deploy